DaniloPolani/grover/README.md

 ## What is this?
-Grover is a simple Python script that allows you to craft a complete web server with LEMP stack (nginx, MySQL, PHP7.0), Fail2Ban, Firewall, only-SSH login, disable root account and other tools with simple questions like *What is your domain name?*
+Grover is a simple interactive Python tool that allows you to craft a complete web server with LEMP stack (nginx, MySQL, PHP7.0), Fail2Ban, Firewall, only-SSH login, disable root account and other tools with simple questions like *What is your domain name?*

 All of operations are made following DigitalOcean's tutorials.